automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Camarillasaurus.md

 # Camarillasaurus
-## Description: A ceratosaur of early Cretaceous western Europe.
+## A ceratosaur of early Cretaceous western Europe.